 Off/Balance is an appropriate title for Patricia Bouley’s first solo show at the Prince Street gallery.

 The artist seeks new territory by challenging assumptions, hidden histories, and the unsettled complexities

 of human bonds.
-The twenty-one small pieces and three large paintings that make up the collection evoke
+The twenty-one small pieces and three large paintings that make up the show evoke new

 The artist has let go of the abstractions in her past work and instead embraces a new structure with

 imagery that evokes an alternative position for how to navigate the world.
 Her work has evolved on a